 As mentioned before, unlike other fields, such as medicine and law, you are not required to have a degree or to be a member of a special practice register to work in tech.
 This means that, with some practice, anyone can become a software developer.

 As the world of technology continues to grow, we need more individuals who are willing to change careers and learn new skills to fill the increasing demand for labor in the sector.
-If you are seeking opportunities in software development, apply to Microverse.
-You will be equipped with all the skills you need to change your career and take it to the next level!
+If you are seeking opportunities in software development, learn about Microverse to change your career and take it to the next level!